How to Make a Small Room Look Bigger: 9 Simple Tricks

 A beautiful bedroom in pale greens and beige displaying green curtains hung high to make the small room look bigger.

 In Attley's room, we were reusing these DIY tassel curtains from our last home, so we were working with a set curtain length.
 I hung them as high as I possibly could while still having them touch the floor.
-You DO want the bottom of your curtains to touch the floor (we don't want high-water curtains).
+You DO want the bottom of your curtains to touch the floor to create the feeling of openness (we don't want high-water curtains).

 A bright colorful tween girl's bedroom with high white tasseled curtains that make a small room look bigger.

-Another example below shows how Elsie used this same method in her primary bathroom as shown on A Beautiful Mess.
-This simple hack will help elongate the room height and make it feel much taller than it is.
-Be sure to buy the correct length of the curtains because you want them to hang all the way to the floor.
+Another example below shows how Elsie used this method in her primary bathroom, as shown on A Beautiful Mess.
+This simple hack will help elongate the room height and make a small space feel taller than it is.
+Be sure to buy the correct curtain length because you want them to hang to the floor.

-We've also used this curtain-hanging trick in our old dining room AND our current dining room.
+We've also used this curtain-hanging trick in our old and current dining rooms.
 Even though neither of our dining rooms is particularly small, they aren't huge either.
-And you can see how the curtains hung all the way to the ceiling, make both rooms look bigger.
+And you can see how the curtains hung from the ceiling to the floor, making both rooms look bigger and creating the feeling of high ceilings.
 Seriously, this trick works every time!

 Floor to ceiling curtains hang on the side wall in a blue dining room create the illusion of a bigger room.